samchon/embed-prisma/README.md

 - Generating accurate documentation and visualizations from validated schemas
 - Creating type-safe client interfaces that ensure consistent API usage

-Beyond AI applications, `embed-prisma-compiler` is valuable for development tools, build pipelines, and any application that needs to validate or process Prisma schemas programmatically.
+Beyond AI applications, `embed-prisma` is valuable for development tools, build pipelines, and any application that needs to validate or process Prisma schemas programmatically.